moay/server-for-symfony-flex/README.md

 ##### Updating

-In order to update initialized repos, run

     php bin/console recipes:update

-which will run a `git pull` on the repos.
+Will run a `git pull` on the repos.
 Repos that haven't been initialized will be initialized before the pull.

 During the update, a backup of the current local repo will be made.
 It will be restored if the update fails.

 ##### Resetting

-If you ever need to completely reset a repo, use

     php bin/console recipes:reset

-which will basically delete the current repo folder an reinitialize the repo.
+This will basically delete the current repo folder an reinitialize the repo.
+There is **no** automatic rollback in case the cloning fails.

 ##### Deleting